 I majored in Asian studies with an area focus on Japan at university and, after I graduated, I lived in Japan for four years as a JET Programme participant, teaching English at a high school in Shizuoka Prefecture.
 Shizuoka is off the standard ‘Golden Route’ for Japan, and not many international travellers visit, even though they go right through it on the bullet train from Tokyo to Kyoto!
 But it’s an absolutely breathtaking part of Japan, with mountains layered with bright green tea fields, valleys filled with rice paddies, surfing on the coast and hot springs in the mountains.
 There are quirky museums and festivals, like Shimada City’s ‘Obi Matsuri’ (the obi is the sash worn with kimonos) and the Hamamatsu Festival, where you can watch in awe as kite battles take place throughout the day!
 There are lots more amazing regional places to visit, and many of them are really easy to access, as well.
 As fantastic as the big cities are, I’d love to see more people visiting off the beaten track parts of Japan, especially as a nice contrast to the hustle and bustle.

-What do you love about travelling there?
+What do you love about travelling to Japan?

 It’s safe and clean, and every time I visit, I find something new — a new sightseeing spot, a new restaurant, a new dish.
 My “big sister” Tomoko, who did a homestay with us in America for more than a year when I was a kid, lives in Nagoya.
 Her daughter, my “niece”, Lyann, was born in 2010, when I was living in Shizuoka, so I’ve been fortunate to get to visit with them a few times a year while I was living there and about once a year since I started working at JNTO, so I’ve seen her grow up and been able to travel with her, too.

-Where have you travelled together?
+Where have you been in Japan?

 Every time I visit them, Tomoko takes us somewhere.
 We’ve visited Ise Jingu Grand Shrine in Mie Prefecture, and Takayama and Magome in Gifu Prefecture.
 They’ve seen me play taiko (Japanese drums) at Inuyama Castle and heaps of other places in Aichi Prefecture.